 Indigenous plays an important part in carrying on America's musical traditions by enlightening young people on forms of music they might not otherwise listen to.
 With "Circle," the band presents the music it loves in a way that a new generation of music lovers can relate to while still keeping blues lovers enthralled.

 Glenn Wilson, "One Man's Blues" (Sunnyside) The Jazzmaniacs' once-or-twice a month gig at Bogart's Back Room has been one of the most dependably enjoyable musical nights out for close to a decade.
 Their sophisticated and adventurous playing in that intimate setting is about as close as you can come to going to a New York club.
 Of course, even a live CD only hints at ambience the music has to stand on its own.
 "One Man's Blues," drawn from three nights of performances at the Back Room in early 1999, shows just how good a band the Jazzmaniacs are.

-The selections make an eclectic combination: There are standards such as "Winter Wonderland" and Frank Sinatra's "It Was a Very Good Year"; jazz compositions including Wayne Shorter's "Lester Left Town" and Charles Mingus' "All The Things You Could Be By Now if Sigmund Freud's Wife Was Your Mother"; and more personal choices such as bassist Jimmy Masters' lovely "More than Two It's Five."
+The selections make an eclectic combination: There are standards such as "Winter Wonderland" and Frank Sinatra's "It Was a Very Good Year"; jazz compositions including Wayne Shorter's "Lester Left Town" and Charles Mingus' "All The Things You Could Be By Now if Sigmund Freud's Wife Was Your Mother"; and more personal choices such as bassist Jimmy Masters' lovely "More than Two